 Our research found that £6 of direct labour productivity gains can potentially be secured for every £1 invested in information management.
-Similarly, 1.6% to 18% costs savings can potentially be secured for every £1 invested in information management.
+Similarly, 1.6% to 18% costs savings at various stages of the asset lifecycle can potentially be secured for every £1 invested in information management.

-Through clear information requirements, private sector clients can work with construction companies and other sector partners to develop capability and capacity in information management.
-This improves the efficiency of builds, but also ensures clients have the right information they need to improve the whole life operation and outcomes from an asset.
+Through clear information management requirements, public sector clients can work with construction companies and other sector partners to develop the capability and capacity in information management needed to achieve policy goals and meet regulatory requirements.

 Information management can lead to reductions of risk, rework and construction time - improving the efficiency of builds.
 In the design phase, improved visualisation and communication support collaboration between the design team and constructor so that issues can be identified early and mitigated.
+The use of information management and digital twins can be used to improve the whole-life social, economic and environmental outcomes from an asset, and across portfolios of assets.

-The Hub was worked in partnership with industry, government and academia to produce open-source outputs that support private sector clients on the transformation journey.
+The Hub was worked in partnership with industry, government and academia to produce open-source outputs that support public sector clients on the transformation journey.
 This includes: The UK BIM Framework - a series of guidance documents for using BIM in the UK; Digital Twin Navigator - an interactive guide for considering digital twins in business cases and capital project procurement; Energy and Carbon Framework - guidance that defines operation energy and carbon dioxide emissions; information exchanges for Government Soft Landings (GSL); Local Authorities Soft Landings Navigators - an interactive navigator for implementing GSL; LEXICON - methodology for creating and managing Product Data Templates; Information Requirements Tool - to support client information managers; and a Skills and Competency Framework - guidance to support the development of information management capabilities.
+All of these resources can be adapted to suit the needs of public sector clients.

-The Hub has develop open access resources for clients to gain the benefits of information management across the lifecycle of their assets.
+Develop clear information requirements using tools created for clients through our information management programme.
+The UK BIM Framework has been designed to help public sector clients ensure their practices align with the government's information management mandate.
 The UK BIM Framework sets out the approach for implementing information management in the UK using the framework for managing information provided by the ISO 19650 series for Building Information Modelling (BIM).
 It includes:

 - the published standards called upon to implement BIM in the UK

-- · the UK BIM Guidance Framework
+- the UK BIM Guidance Framework

-- · useful links to other resources
+- useful links to other resources

 The UK BIM Framework will guide and support construction companies in implementing BIM.
-To understand how digital twins could add value to your organisation, read the digital twins journey infographic.
+To understand how digital twins might add value to your project, use the digital twin navigator.